Teresa Abelleira: Deportivo

 In 2016, after the recovery of the women's club section, Abelleira joined Deportivo Abanca of the Segunda División.
 On 6 August 2016, alongside teammate Raquel Béjar, she became the first female professional footballer in Galicia.
 On 4 September 2016, she made her debut in a draw against Oviedo Moderno.

 After winning the Segunda División title, Deportivo Abanca were promoted to Primera División.
 Abelleira made her Primera División debut on 8 September 2019 in a 3–1 win against RCD Espanyol.
 She was named MVP of matchweek 7.

+Real Madrid

+In 2020, Abelleira joined the newly established Real Madrid, where she quickly became an important young player for the club.
+Over the years, she developed into one of Real Madrid’s most influential players.
+However, during the 2025–26 season, she was unable to make any appearances due to injury.
+She served as the team’s second captain for the 2025–26 season and has made over 170 appearances for the club.
+On 12 June 2026, Real Madrid announced that Abelleira would depart the club upon the expiration of her contract, ending a six-year tenure with the team.